 If you choose to enhance your appearance with a silicone ear, an experienced anaplastologist will carefully fabricate a prosthesis, using a mold of your unaffected ear.
 This customized precision means that your new ear will match the shape, skin color, and size of your healthy ear.

 There are two types of prosthetic ears.
-The first adheres to the skin using safe, biocompatible glue, and the second type is called an osteointegrated prosthesis.
-If you choose to receive an oseointegrated prosthetic ear, your surgeon will place several titanium implant posts into the bone around the ear.
+The first adheres to the skin using safe, biocompatible glue, and the second type is called an osseointegrated prosthesis.
+If you choose to receive an osseointegrated prosthetic ear, your surgeon will place several titanium implant posts into the bone around the ear.
 The silicone ear will then snap securely onto these implants.
 Both types of prostheses are removable.
 You should take off your prosthetic ear before you sleep or participate in athletic activities, and you should also remove it once a day to thoroughly clean the ear and underlying tissue.
 Typically, these prostheses last between one and three years, depending on maintenance, environment, activity level, and other factors.

 Silicone ears are highly realistic, and they offer an excellent non-surgical option for the treatment of microtia or traumatic deformity.
 Silicone prosthetic ears are especially advantageous for adults who do not qualify for MEDPOR® or rib cartilage reconstruction.